kylebakerio/a-super-sky/README.md

 - to reduce resource demands, reduce `starCount` and add `throttle`.

 ## A-Frame version
-Absolutely works with A-Frame 1.0.4 & 1.1.0.
+Absolutely works with **A-Frame 1.0.4 & 1.1.0**.
-Sun/Moon should work with A-Frame 1.2.0, but stars break it currently.
-Disable with `showStars: false` to get sun/moon, or `enableMoonCycle: false` to only show sunrise/sunset/darkness without stars.
+Sun/Moon work with **A-Frame 1.2.0**, but stars dependency isn't updated with the changes to THREE.geometry yet needed for 1.2.0 updates.
+Disable the stars with `showStars: false` to get sun/moon without stars, or `moonCycle: false` to only show sunrise/sunset/darkness without stars or moon, and it'll work fine in 1.2.0.

 # how to add